-I am on call for two weeks before and after your estimated due date.
+I am on call for three weeks before and two weeks after your estimated due date.

 I stay with you through your labor until after the baby and placenta are born and you settled in to rest, bonding with your new family.

-After the birth, if possible, I check in on you in the hospital the next day.
+After the birth, I check in on you the next day.
+Usually by phone or text.
 We meet for a postpartum visit in your home about a week after the birth.

 Unlimited phone and email consultations, if you need advice on anything from prenatal tests to breastfeeding.
 If I don't directly have the answer to your problem, I will refer you to someone who can help.

 The fee for my doula services is $1800.
 The first half of this fee is due at the time that you hire me.
 The second half is due at our post-natal visit.
-Alternative payment plan options and sliding scale rates are available upon request.
+Alternative payment plan options are available upon request.